-Welcome to Queuepolitely, we are an independent documentary production company, we specialize in the production of short non-fiction entertainment and investigative and social justice documentaries.
+Welcome to IndependentPOV, we are an independent documentary production company, we specialize in the production of short non-fiction entertainment and investigative documentaries.
 Our documentaries investigate the underbelly of contemporary society.
-We provide a viewpoint free from vested interests.

 We draw on the work of academics, activists, journalists and whistleblowers.
 We hope that the documentary film medium will allow their stories to reach a wider audience and contribute to a deeper understanding.

-We welcome offers of help, we are especially interested in help with the dissemination and translation of films, if you have the time, inclination and expertise, please contact us at firstname.lastname@example.org.
+We welcome offers of help, we are interested in help with the dissemination and translation of films, if you have the time and inclination, please contact us at firstname.lastname@example.org

 “Framed with strong images of the City of London, tax havens and set to a haunting original soundtrack, The Spider’s Web is a film all ordinary, tax-paying citizens should watch.”